kuZm0/kuZm0/README.md

 - 👀 I am always watching
 - 🌱 I love learning new stuff about teach in general

-- 📫 for contacts here's my discord username
+- 📫 for contact here's my discord username
 - kuzmo9088

 <!---